-**The next grant cycle will be Spring 2021**
+**The next grant cycle will be Fall 2021**

 The Panhandle Partnership announces Greater Good grants designated for community-based projects which require a one-time infusion to launch and can demonstrate sustainability.
 The Greater Good sub-grants may be used for community capacity enhancement, construction, renovation, or purchase/improvement of a property or equipment.
 Greater Good grants are not used for operations.